-D.3.6 Set up the Boot Loader
+D.3.6 Boot Loader 的設定

 To make your Debian GNU/Linux system bootable, set up your boot loader to load the installed kernel with your new root partition.
 Note that debootstrap does not install a boot loader, but you can use apt inside your Debian chroot to do so.